 Tuesday July 30 - Sunday August 4, 2013

-Blizzard emerged out of a period of professional development for dancers Alice Dixon, Melissa Jones and Caroline Meaden and was supported by the City of Melbourne, Chunky Move and Lucy Guerin Inc.
+Blizzard emerged out of a period of professional development for dancers Alice Dixon, Melissa Jones and Caroline Meaden and was supported by the City of Melbourne, Chunky Move and Florafox Inc.

 Blizzard was consolidated into a new dance work (in progress) under the direction of Nat Cursio with the support of the Besen Family Foundation, The City of Port Phillip and The Substation (Newport)